matteoramazzotti/slAudio/README.md

      print OUT "file $out\n"
 }
 close OUT;
-`ffmpeg -f concat -safe 0 -i list -c copy video.mkv`;
+`fmpeg -f concat -safe 0 -i list -c copy video.mkv`;
 `rm slide*.mkv`

-Il video finale video.mkv si vede bene, si sente bene e occupa circa 680 kb/min.

-M.
+The final video has a duration equal to the sum of the durations of the audio files and the final video.mkv is pretty in adio and video and is size is approx 680 kb/min (a good compromise using mono audio and a decent video quality).

+Hope this helps.
+MR